jplattel/obsidian-query-language/README.md

 ```
 ````

-This little block in a note renders to an template, counting the notes in the `100 Daily` folder and returns a output that renders as: `Daily notes: 100` in the case you have 100 daily notes.
+This little block in a note renders to a template, counting the notes in the `100 Daily` folder and returns an output that renders as: `Daily notes: 100` when you have 100 daily notes.
 This is just a basic way of querying your vault.
-This is the full config will al fields that is available, please note that certain fields only work with specific templates (like limit with list/table view).
+These are all fields available in the config, please note that certain fields only work with specific templates (like limit with list/table view):

 ````markdown
 ```oql
-name: Daily notes               # The name of query (can be used in the format as {name})
+name: Daily notes               # The name of the query (can be used in the format as {name})
 query: "'100 Daily/"            # The actual query to use with Fuse.js (note the single ' for exact matching)
 template: "string"              # or use "table" or "list" for a different output
-format: "{name}: {count}"       # the format for the output
+format: "{name}: {count}"       # The format for the output
 badge: true                     # Show the OQL badge on the right
 debug: true                     # Show the debug window
-wrapper: "div"                  # Wrapper (in the case you want to render a title like `h1`)
+wrapper: "div"                  # Wrapper (in case you want to render a title like `h1`)
-limit: 10                       # When using list or table view, limit the result to N.
+limit: 10                       # When using list or table view, limit the result to N
-sort: "title"                   # or "-title" for descending sort, others: 'modified', 'created' & 'random'
+sort: "title"                   # or "-title" for descending sort, others: "modified", "created" & "random"
-fields: ['title', 'created']    # Fields to show in table view
+fields: ['title', 'created']    # Fields to show in the table view
-includeCurrentNote: false       # By default we exclude the note in which you are writing the OQL.
+includeCurrentNote: false       # By default we exclude the note in which you are writing the OQL
 ```
 ````

-### Available placeholder format
+### Available placeholders format

-{name} : the name of the OQL query block
+{name}     : The name of the OQL query block
-{count} : the result count
+{count}    : The result count
-{title} : the title of a result
+{title}    : The title of a result
-{path} : the path of a result
+{path}     : The path of a result
-{tags} : the tags of a result
+{tags}     : The tags of a result
-{index} : the index of a result
+{index}    : The index of a result
-{created} : the created date of a result
+{created}  : The created date of a result
-{modified} : the modified date of a result
+{modified} : The modified date of a result

 ### More examples:

-*Please note that the query syntax is different in Fuse* (that this plugin uses) than the current query model or search in Obsidian.
+*Please note that the query syntax is different in Fuse* (that this plugin uses) from the current query model or search in Obsidian.
 Until Obsidian opens up the API for the search it's this way for now.
-You can use the `debug: true` in the code-block to see the results return by the query.
+You can use `debug: true` in the code-block to see the results returned by the query.

 Render a query to a string: